mochsner/mochsner/README.md

 https://markdown-editor.github.io/
 -->
 ### Hi there! 👋
-I'm passionate about improving company and workflow efficiency, particularly in the realm of software.
-Leveraging my background in logistics and computer science, I want to bridge the gap between software research & production systems through software, including good development practices, visible/autonomous toolchains, and more!
+I'm passionate about improving company and workflow efficiency.
+Leveraging my background in logistics, computer science, and software development, I want to bridge the gap between software development & production systems through best development practices, visible/autonomous toolchains, and practical collaborative tools!

 If you're interested in some of my progress as a developer, feel free to checkout my blog: